shielh/Energy_Gym_ms4/README.md

 - "git add" followed by the file name you wish to stage or "git add ." stages all unstaged files
 - "git commit -m" followed by a detailed comprehensive comment pertaining to the changes made since the previous commit
 - "git push" makes all changes visible on the GitHub Repo

+In order to deploy the site to Heroku, the four following steps must be followed:
+1. Create a requirements.txt file that contains the names of packages being used in Python.
+It is critical to update this file if other packages or modules are installed during project development to reflect the current requirements by using the following command:
+- pip freeze --local > requirements.txt
+2. Create a Procfile that contains the name of the application file so that Heroku knows what to run.
+Ensure to remove the blank line at the beginning of the Procfile as this may cause problems.
+3. Push these files to GitHub.
+4. Install `psycopg2` and `dj_datatbase_url` in your workspace cli.

+When the above steps are complete, the app is ready to deploy to Heroku:

+### Deployment Steps

+1. Log into Heroku .
+2. Click the New button.
+3. Click the option to create a new app.
+4. Enter the app name in lowercase letters.
+5. Select the correct geographical region.

+### Connect Heroku app to Github repository

+1. In heroku select the deploy tab.
+2. Click github button.
+3. Enter the repository name and click search.
+4. Select the relevant repository and click connect.

+### Add Heroku Postgres Database
+1. Click the resources tab in heroku.
+2. Under Add-ons search for heroku postgres.
+3. Click on heroku postgres when it appears.
+4. Select the Hobby Dev-Free option in plans.
+5. Click submit order form.

+### Setting up environment variables
+1. In the heroku settings click the reveal config vars button and set the following variables:
+    - AWS_ACCESS_KEY_ID
+    - AWS_SECRET_ACCESS_KEY
+    - DATABASE_URL
+    - EMAIL_HOST_PASS
+    - EMAIL_HOST_USER
+    - SECRET_KEY
+    - STRIPE_PRICE_ID
+    - STRIPE_PUBLIC_KEY
+    - STRIPE_SECRET_KEY
+    - STRIPE_WH_SECRET
+    - USE_AWS